 As a new mom it is so hard to make proper food choices when we are on the fly nursing, changing and trying to get the baby to sleep!
 The water weight that sheds off us after giving birth is fabulous but the jiggly-wiggly belly left behind, not so much!
-I meet so many moms who are not only sleep deprived but who are feeling blue because they are in a total funk in terms of eating and fitness habits because they simply do not have the time or energy for it with everything else going on.
-A tummy which was firm is no longer, thighs were leaner, hips smaller….it’s depressing.
-But here is the thing…just by getting sleep you can change SO much of this and start feeling like YOU.
+So many moms are not only sleep deprived but are also feeling blue because they are in a total funk in terms of eating and fitness habits because they simply do not have the time or energy for it with everything else going on.
+A tummy which was firm is no longer, thighs were leaner, hips smaller…it’s depressing.
+But here is the thing…just by getting more sleep, you can change SO much of this and start feeling like YOU.

 The lack of sufficient sleep adversely affects the neuroendocrine response and metabolic effects of caloric restriction.
 In other words it is harder for us to shed weight but we also can gain weight when we are not getting proper sleep and accumulating sleep “debt”.

 - People who slept less than six hours a night experienced an increase in their body mass index (height-to-weight ratio) more than those who slept seven to eight hours.